-As a result of the above definition, incidents involving pedestrian falls are not included in crash statistics, and very little is known about them.
-The few available studies in OECD countries show that up to one third of pedestrian fatalities and three quarters of injuries are due to falls in public spaces (Methorst, 2021).
-Even pedestrian crashes with other vehicles - which do fall under the definition of a road crash - are disproportionally under-reported in police crash statistics compared to what hospital records and other studies show (WHO, 2013).
+As a result of the above definition, incidents involving pedestrian falls are not included in crash statistics.
+The few available studies in OECD countries show that up to one third of overall pedestrian fatalities and three quarters of injuries are due to falls in public spaces (Methorst, 2021).
+Even pedestrian crashes with other vehicles - which do fall under the definition of a road crash - are disproportionally underreported in police crash statistics compared to what hospital records and other studies show (WHO, 2023).

-3.2 Crash and injury risk
+2.2 Crash, injury risk and fatality rate

-For a pedestrian, the risk of getting killed in a road crash is approximately the same as that for a car driver if it is calculated per minute spent travelling.
+For a pedestrian, the risk of getting killed in a road crash is about the same as that for a car driver if it is calculated per minute spent travelling.
 However, because cars travel much further in the same amount of time, the risk per kilometre travelled is more than nine times higher for a pedestrian than for a car driver (Haddak, 2016).
+Figure 2 shows the fatality rate for walking in a number of European countries related to the distance that pedestrians walk per year.
+The differences between countries in both fatality rate and walking distance are in some cases quite large.